-GaffneyCline has not undertaken a site visit or inspection because it was not included in the scope of work.
+GaffneyCline has not undertaken a site visit or inspection because it was not considered relevant for the purpose of this report.
 As such, GaffneyCline is not in a position to comment on the operations or facilities in place, their appropriateness and condition or whether they are in compliance with the regulations pertaining to such operations.
 Further, GaffneyCline is not in a position to comment on any aspect of health, safety or environment of such operation.